magento/devdocs/guides/v2.2/frontend-dev-guide/templates/template-override.md

 For example, set an argument in the block: `<argument name="store_name" xsi:type="string">OrangeCompany</argument>`.

-*  Then, get the argument value, in the template by either of the two ways:
+*  Get the argument value, in the template:

    *  `$block->getData('store_name')`
    *  `$block->getStoreName()`

-*  Or, check if the argument exists, in the template by either of the two ways:
+*  Check if the argument exists:

    *  `$block->hasData('store_name')`
    *  `$block->hasStoreName()`